miltonbolonha/blog/next-boilerplate/content/posts/factors-that-affect-change-in-a-stocks-price.md

 ---
-title: "Factors That Effect Change In A Stock&#8217;s Price"
+title: "Factors That Effect Change In A Stock's Price"
 date: "2019-02-13 10:15:44"
 author: "Deanna Madera"
 tag: